What Is a Trade Show Attendee List? How to Get One

 - Check their company's recent news or funding rounds

-- Identify a specific pain point or use case relevant to your solution
+- Identify a specific pain point relevant to your solution

 Subject: [Event Name] -- quick question